sojohan/Getting-CleaningData/Codebook.md

   5. ddply for making aggregated tidy data by activity and subject and averages.
 Part       of the plyr package.
   6. Write.table() for writing the final tidy data set.

+  Regarding 3.

+  The output of the run_analysis code is tidyfinal.txt.
+I have used ; as separation.